Tell the police and your insurance company straight away if your vehicle has been stolen. You can also apply for a

 - you told the police about the theft

 - the theft must have been on DVLA records for at least 12 months (the police should tell DVLA for you) but for no more than 3 years

 - the vehicle must have had a valid MOT certificate when it was stolen

-- the vehicle must have had a valid tax disc when it was stolen
+- the vehicle must have had up to date vehicle tax when it was stolen

 If your vehicle is recovered and you or your insurer decide to sell or destroy it, you’ll need to apply to keep or transfer your registration number using form V317 before the vehicle is disposed of.

 To apply to keep or transfer your registration number or for further information, write with your registration number to: